More than 7 billion people walk the face of the earth, and more than half (4.66 billion, to be specific) of us have access to the internet.

 This is precisely why the best fraud prevention strategy is to leverage a system that validly identifies new customers.
 Therefore, the ultimate goal is to disable systems in the marketplace software that allow people to sign up without connecting their true identities.

-Thankfully, marketplace operators don’t have to start from scratch with identity verification because most citizens already have a recognised identity document.
+Thankfully, marketplace operators don’t have to start from scratch with identity verification because most citizens already have a recognized identity document.
 All that is left is to choose a service that can verify a person’s ID document and biometrics to check whether a person behind the transaction is who they say they are.

 Brand new Marketplaces ebook